crazywhalecc/static-php-cli/README.md

 Please use the `bin/spc dump-license` command to export the open source licenses used in the project after compilation, and comply with the corresponding project's LICENSE.

+## Troubleshooting

+When downloading extensions, you may eventually see errors like `curl: (56) The requested URL returned error: 403` which are often caused by github rate limiting.
+You can verify this by adding `--debug` to the command and will see something like `[DEBU] Running command (no output) : curl -sfSL   "https://api.github.com/repos/openssl/openssl/releases"`.

+To fix this, [create](https://github.com/settings/tokens) a personal access token on GitHub and set it as an environment variable `GITHUB_TOKEN=<XXX>`.